Two-step interpretable modeling of Intensive Care Acquired Infections: Step 2: Deep LM-CR model

-The influence of the individual predictor in the prediction has been visualized by means of heat-maps.
+The influence of the individual predictor in the prediction has been visualized by means of heat maps.
 We compute the relative variation of the overall {AUROC} between the model including all predictors and the one where the predictor is removed.
-Thus, we construct a heat-map representing the relative change in {AUROC} due the removal of a single predictor at landmarking time $t_{LM}$.
+Thus, we construct a heat map representing the relative change in {AUROC} due to the removal of a single predictor at landmarking time $t_{LM}$.

-Finally, we remark that internal validation was performed using a \emph{10-folds cross-validation} method.
+Finally, we remark that internal validation was performed using a \emph{10-fold cross-validation} method.
 The overall $\operatorname{AUROC_{global}}$ and the $\operatorname{AUROC}(t_{LM}^k)$, evaluated at each time $t_{LM}^k$, are averaged over the 10 folds.
 In both the CR-LM model and the Deep-CR-LM model, we report 95\% bootstrap confidence intervals.